SCsupercraft/extensions/README.md

 Sample projects (in the `samples` folder) are licensed under [CC-BY 4.0](./licenses/CC-BY-4.0.txt).

+See [samples/README.md](samples/README.md) for attribution information for each sample project.

 Everything else, such as the extension images, development server, and website are licensed under the [GNU General Public License version 3](licenses/GPL-3.0.txt).

 See [images/README.md](images/README.md) for attribution information for each image.